Eat Healthy During Pregnancy: Quick Tips

 Get the right amount of calories for you.

-- First trimester (first 12 weeks) – Most women don’t need any extra calories.
+- First trimester (first 12 weeks) — no extra calories

-- Last trimester (after 26 weeks) – Most women need about 450 extra calories a day.
+- Last trimester (after 26 weeks) — about 450 extra calories a day

 Make healthy snack choices.